Trinity Anglican Seminary: History

 In 2007, Trinity dropped the word "Episcopal" from its name on some of its publications and printed materials.
-The school's official name, however, remains unchanged.
-The modification was made in acknowledgement of the growing number of realigning Anglican bodies sending students to the seminary, including the Anglican Church in North America, the Anglican Mission in the Americas, the Reformed Episcopal Church and the Convocation of Anglicans in North America, the latter two of which are sub-provinces of the ACNA (see Anglican realignment).
+The school's official name, however, remained unchanged.
+The modification was made in acknowledgment of the growing number of realigning Anglican bodies sending students to the seminary, including the Anglican Church in North America, the Anglican Mission in the Americas, the Reformed Episcopal Church and the Convocation of Anglicans in North America, the latter two of which are sub-provinces of the ACNA (see Anglican realignment).

 Trinity has "board members, faculty, staff, students and alumni on both sides" of movements to realign.
 Trinity remains, however, an independent institution, neither owned nor controlled by any diocese, parish or province.
 Trinity disaffiliated with The Episcopal Church in January 2022.

 Trinity now serves 150 full-time and part-time students on its campus in Ambridge and 75 more in online degree programs.
 Many former professors have become bishops in the Episcopal Church or other Anglican bodies around the world.

+On June 3, 2024, the school officially changed its name to Trinity Anglican Seminary.

 Evangelical leadership

 Founded by leaders of the evangelical wing of the Episcopal Church, TSM has become a central player in the renewal movement in the Episcopal Church.
 The majority of its over 1,000 graduates who currently serve as clergy and lay leaders are evangelical.
-Some of the alumni, faculty, and trustees of the school have been among those who support conservative theology within the Episcopal Church, advocating historic views on matters such as the virgin birth, deity of Jesus, and the literal resurrection of Jesus, as well as moral stances such as opposition to abortion and an affirmation of a traditional Christian view of marriage.
+Some of the alumni, faculty, and trustees of the school have been among those who support conservative theology within the Episcopal Church, advocating historic views on matters such as the virgin birth, the deity of Jesus, and the literal resurrection of Jesus, as well as moral stances such as opposition to abortion and an affirmation of a traditional Christian view of marriage.
 Some of the graduates of this institution have assumed leadership positions within the Anglican realignment movement, been deposed by the Episcopal Church, and are now members of the Anglican Church in North America.

 Although unquestionably evangelical, the seminary includes students, faculty, and staff from among evangelical, charismatic, and Anglo-Catholic wings of Anglicanism, as well as members of other conservative Christian denominations.